 The Competition Board may grant conditional clearance and make the clearance subject to the parties observing certain structural or behavioural remedies, such as divestiture, ownership unbundling, account separation and right of access.
-The number of conditional clearances has increased significantly in recent years.

 Judicial review

 Final decisions of the Competition Board, including its decisions on interim measures and fines, can be submitted for judicial review before the administrative courts.
 The plaintiff may initiate a lawsuit within 60 days of the parties' receipt of the Competition Board's reasoned decision.